christoftaylor/LS_COLORS/README.md

 | 97 | Bright White | ![](https://placehold.co/15x15/FFFFFF/FFFFFF.png)`rgb(255,255,255)` | 107 | Bright White | ![](https://placehold.co/15x15/FFFFFF/FFFFFF.png)`rgb(255,255,255)` |

 The definition of 'Black' and 'White' changed once 8-bit became 16-bit, in what we call 'legacy BS'.
-To further complicate life, the ANSI documentation specifies colors by name, not RGB values, and newer terminals fudge the RBG values to try to make them align with how older terminals displayed those names.
-Different terminals will use different RGB values for those names.
+To further complicate life, the ANSI documentation specifies colors by name, not RGB values, and newer terminals fudge the RBG values to try to make them align with what they think older terminals meant by those names.
+Different terminals will use different RGB values for ANSI codes.
-Think of 'white' as 'light grey' and 'bright black' as 'dark grey'.
+Think of 'white' as 'light grey' or 'silver' and 'bright black' as 'dark grey' or 'grey'.
-Also, making text bold can make it appear brighter, adding more values to the scale.
+Making text bold can make it appear brighter, adding more steps to the scale.
-Here's an example you can use to see the difference, try this in your terminal:
+Here's an example you can use to see the difference - try this in your terminal:
 ```
 $ touch file.{1..9}
-$ export LS_COLORS='*.1=1;30:*.2=37:*.3=90:*.4=97:*.5=0:*.6=40:*.7=47:*.8=100:*.9=107'
+$ export LS_COLORS='*.1=30:*.2=37:*.3=90:*.4=97:*.5=0:*.6=40:*.7=47:*.8=100:*.9=107'
 $ ls
 file.1  file.2  file.3  file.4  file.5  file.6  file.7  file.8  file.9
 ```